rackerlabs/technical-blog/_posts/2013-05-06-using-a-build-pipeline.markdown

 {% img center 2013-05-06-using-a-build/workflow.png 500 500 %}

 Previously, deploying the blog was a one-and-done job.
 A single Jenkins job that upon a push to GitHub, would install our Ruby gems, install the theme, generate the site, and push the site to Cloud Files.
 This worked well, for a while.
-Then Murphy got involved.<!--More-->
+Then Murphy got involved.<!-- more -->

 ##If anything can go wrong...